italrr/canvas/README.md

 canvas
 ------

-`canvas` is a simple multi-paradigm scripting language, heavily inspired by Lisp, JS and C++.
+`canvas` is a multi-paradigm scripting language, inspired by JS and Lisp.

 This is rather a toy project.